 With eight grams of protein per serving and three of the top nutrients most likely to be missing in the American diet—calcium, vitamin D and potassium—milk is a way for America’s feeding programs to get nutrients into the hands of people who need it.

-This summer, America’s dairy farmers and milk companies join with Feeding America to help deliver fresh milk and its protein to children in need across the nation.
+This summer—and year-round--America’s dairy farmers and milk companies join with Feeding America to help deliver fresh milk and its protein to children in need across the nation.

 Donations to The Great American Milk Drive will go to local food banks based on the donor’s zip code and be distributed in the form of milk coupons.
 Learn more about The Great American Milk Drive at milklife.com/give.